Nature of the Programs

 The Dedman School of Law and the SMU Cox School of Business offer two joint-degree programs: the combined J.D./M.B.A. program (4-year) and the combined J.D./M.B.A. fast track program (3-year).
 The programs are designed for law practice with a strong business background and for business careers with a strong legal background.
 Through the J.D./M.B.A. programs, the combined degrees may be obtained in three or four academic years instead of the five academic years required, if pursued separately.

-These programs have been established so that an individual may integrate his or her educational experience in law and business.
+These programs have been established so that individuals may integrate their educational experience in law and business.
 Since management, personnel and corporate attorneys have their individual considerations and goals, by taking law and business courses simultaneously, the student may achieve an understanding of commercial affairs from two different points of view.

 Structure of the Programs - J.D. /M.B.A.

 For the combined 4-year J.D./M.B.A. students must satisfactorily complete 75 hours credit for the law portion and 52 hours credit for the MBA portion.

 Under the structure of J.D./M.B.A. program, the Dedman School of Law will award 12 hours of academic credit toward the J.D. degree (87 hours) for satisfactory completion of the academic requirements of the M.B.A. program.
 Similarly, the Cox School of Business will award up to 12 hours of academic credit toward the M.B.A. degree for satisfactory completion of the academic requirements of the J.D. program.

 Structure of the Program – Fast Track J.D./M.B.A.

 The 3-year joint J.D./M.B.A. degree program is made possible by the Fast Track MBA Program at the Cox School of Business.
 The Cox School of Business requires 48 hours credit for the MBA portion of this degree, but 16 of those hours can be satisfied by choosing any combination of the pre-approved business-related law school courses.